prickar/blog-assignment2/README.md

 3. **Comments**: Allow anyone to comment on posts.

-4. **CRUD Operations**: Implement CRUD operations for posts and comments.
-An authenticated user (you) should have the ability to create, read, update, and delete your own posts.
+4. **CRUD Operations**:

+   - **Posts** Implement the nessecary CRUD operations for posts and comments.
+An authenticated user (you) should have the ability to create, read, update, and delete their own posts.
+   - **Comments**: A visitor should be able to post a comment.
+An author should be able to delete a comment if it belongs to a post created by them.

 5. **Data Sync**: Use SWR for synchronizing client and server data.
-Changes such as creating, updating, or deleting a post or posting a comment should reflect immediately in the user interface.
+Changes to the data should reflect immediately in the user interface.

-6. **Image Upload**: Enable authors to upload an image to their posts.
+6. **Image Upload**: Enable authors to upload an image to their post.

 7. **Create post page**: Once the Authentication is in place, the create post page should be hidden and not accessable for non authenticated users.